 Prep is the first compulsory year of school and provides the foundation for your child’s education.
 It is a full-time program held in primary schools.
-Children attend Monday-Friday for the full school day.
-The Preparatory Year (Prep) program is for children who turn five June 30 in the year they start school.
+Children attend Monday to Friday for the full school day.
+The Preparatory Year (Prep) program is for children who turn five by June 30 in the year they start school.

-An amendment to the Education Act has allowed for the possibility of early entry for some students who will turn five by July 31 in the year they are in Prep, however that entry is conditional on the principal also being satisfied that they are ready for schooling in terms of
+An amendment to the Education Act has allowed for the possibility of early entry for some students who will turn five by July 31 in the year they are in Prep.
+This is not a change for all children born in July and it is certainly not compulsory to send your child to Prep if he or she turns five during July.
+Early entry is conditional on the principal also being satisfied that a student is ready for schooling in terms of

-- aptitude and ability: an
+- aptitude and ability: and

 - social and emotional competence: and

 - level of knowledge and understanding